MrWolfZ/shaval/README.md

 ### parsing

+- add test for recursive parsing
 - add `date` parser
+- in `tuple` support tuples with one element
 - add comments for all public exports
 - run performance tests

 - export two objects `parsers` and `p` that contain all parsers as properties
+- gracefully handle cycles
 - add `intersection` parser
 - add `promise` parser
 - add `function` parser